 A hammer beam timber frame truss is based on the more elaborate hammer beam timber frame bent design.
 The combination of heavy timber and metal tie rods and turnbuckle is not only appealing but is often required to handle the spreading forces this configuration will develop.
 In case you were wondering, a hammer beam is a short beam projecting laterally from the inside of a wall, and serving as a tie beam.

 Timber frame truss and purlins: adding purlins between heavy timber trusses is an elegant way to reduce the cost of a timber frame roof because purlins permit an increased on-center distance between trusses (so you purchase fewer trusses).
 An added benefit are the strong lines that purlins create by running parallel to the ridge beam(s).
 (Another benefit is that purlins are a great place for placing LED lighting fixtures).
 Purlins often sit in pockets cut into the truss rafters (as shown) but can also sit on top of the truss rafter to create a secondary layer to the roof structure.
 There are some span restrictions based on the purlin size ( beam width x depth) and how close they are together.
-This is a very traditional concept in heavy timber roof framing. (purlins are a series of horizontal timbers laid across (or connected to, as depicted above), the principal rafters, and support the roof covering–typically 2×6 tongue and groove boards, conventional or nail base insulation, and roofing)
+This is a very traditional concept in heavy timber roof framing. (purlins are a series of horizontal timbers laid across (or connected to, as depicted above), the principal rafters, and support the roof covering–typically 2×6 tongue and groove boards, conventional or structural insulated panels (SIPs), and roofing)

 A timber frame truss roof with ridge beams and common rafters can provide a larger space between each truss.
 We like common rafters between each truss thereby giving a rhythm to the roof structure.
 The common rafters are often smaller than the truss timbers to differentiate between the primary and secondary timber frame elements.